Do you eat at least 5 portions of fruit and vegetables every day?

 Lunch and dinner

 Have plenty of vegetables on the menu at every meal.
 Get into the habit of planning your meals on a weekly basis.
-I did a blog post on meal planning a few weeks ago.
+I posted an article about meal planning a few weeks ago.

 Think about replacing the empty carbs like white bread, pasta, rice and potatoes with vegetables instead.